-One of the ways business stakeholders attempt to reduce risk (or, at least, offset the potential impact of consequences), is by buying cybersecurity breach insurance.
+One of the ways business stakeholders attempt to transfer risk (not to be confused with risk mitigation), is by buying cybersecurity breach insurance.
 Most of our clients have it—some because they want it, others because they're required to carry it by regulation.

 In this post, I'll look at what your expectations and outcomes should be for cyber insurance, and how we should view it in the context of other cybersecurity solutions, like managed detection and response.
-I also talk pitfalls of thrown-together cost/benefit analyses, and the impacts on your business (and state of mind) if you treat this as a replacement for security.
+I also talk pitfalls of thrown-together cost/benefit analyses, and the impacts on your business (and state of mind) if you treat insurance as a replacement for security.
 If you have purchased or are considering purchasing cyber insurance, I urge you to consider carefully A) whether the risk has been sufficiently transferred, and B) how you will mitigate the risk to your business - something that MDR providers like ActZero advocate for, as well as Insurance providers who recognize that proactive steps are integral to a holistic cybersecurity strategy.

-Spoiler alert – getting to the right questions require you to specify (and, possibly reset) your expectations about how cyber insurance should help, especially if you see insurance as “stand alone” or “in lieu of a viable security program.”
+Spoiler alert – getting to the right questions requires you to specify (and, possibly reset) your expectations about how cyber insurance should help, especially if you see insurance as “stand alone” or “in lieu of a viable security program.”

 What Cyber Insurance Does

-Like other kinds of insurance, cybersecurity breach insurance can help the unexpected—in this case, the offsetting some of the costs and potential liability associated with data breaches.
+Like other kinds of insurance, cybersecurity breach insurance can help the unexpected—in this case, the offsetting some of the costs and potential liability associated with data breaches (aka, risk transfer).

 Cyber insurance will cover financial losses due to data breaches and other cyber events, such as loss or damage to electronic data, loss of income, recovery costs, and notification costs (voluntary or as required by law) of parties affected by a data breach.
 Cyber insurance can also provide liability coverage for claims against your firm by anyone injured as a result of the breach.
 Provisions like these can be especially relevant for healthcare organizations, or those verticals with OT that could be impacted by breach and put employees at risk of injury.